D

 Investment in Growth:

-- R&D Expenditure: Not explicitly stated as a separate line item.
-Capitalized software amortization expense was $31.9 million in 2024.
+• R&D Expenditure: Not explicitly stated as a separate line item, but the Company invests in consumer and store technology.

 Business Segment Analysis